Acts 15: Conflict over circumcision (15:1–5)

 The dispute which arose resulted in a decision to send Paul and Barnabas to Jerusalem, to seek a resolution to the issue.
 In Jerusalem the pro-circumcision case was argued by 'some of the sect of the Pharisees who believed'.

 Council of Jerusalem (15:6–29)

-The account of Jerusalem Council is bracketed by the scenes in Antioch (verses 1–5 opening; verses 30–35 closing) as an indication that the narrator shifted from Jerusalem to Antioch as 'home ground', and might not have access to the developments in Jerusalem since Peter left that city in Acts 12:17.
+The account of the Jerusalem Council is bracketed by the scenes in Antioch (verses 1–5 opening; verses 30–35 closing) as an indication that the narrator shifted from Jerusalem to Antioch as 'home ground', and might not have access to the developments in Jerusalem since Peter left that city in Acts 12:17.